universalbit-dev/gekko-m4-globular-cluster/README.md

 -----

-### BackTest : extract market data to start using the backtest mode
+### BackTest : extract market data and start using the backtest mode
 ```
 tar -xvzf history.tar.gz
 ```